Princeton-LSI-ResearchComputing/tracebase/INSTALL.md

     python3 -m django --version
     5.2.15

-You can check your environment to ensure it is set up securely using the following command:
+Check the environment to ensure it is set up securely using the following command:

     python manage.py check --deploy